Laidlaw Leadership and Research Programme Apply for the Laidlaw Programme

 Eligibility

-If you want to apply for the 2026 programme, please make sure that:
+If you want to apply for the programme, please make sure that you are:

-- you are in year one of a three-year programme, or year one or year two of a four-year degree programme when you apply.
+- In year one of a three-year programme, or year one or year two of a four-year degree programme when you apply.

-The programme is merit-based.
-You can apply even if you already received a scholarship from the University of Leeds.
+The programme is merit-based, so you can apply even if you already received a scholarship from the University of Leeds.

-If you are studying the following programmes, you are not eligible to apply for the Laidlaw Leadership and Research Programme:
+If you are studying the following programmes, you will not be eligible to apply for the Laidlaw Leadership and Research Programme:

 - MBChB Medicine and Surgery.
-You can apply to the EXSEL at Leeds scheme instead.
+Instead, you can apply to EXSEL at Leeds.

-- 2-year LLB Law senior status/conversion course.
-This is due to incompatible timings.
+- 2-year LLB Law senior status/conversion course, due to incompatible timings.

 Step one: Choose your research project